Adam Goodrum (designer)

 While it is early days, I hope to see these changes inspire resourceful young designers to develop a culturally unique aesthetic, engage with communities and push our perceived limitations of design.

-alessi | roost double egg cup set
+alessi | roost double egg cup set - LC

 normann copenhagen | timber trivet